serengil/deepface/README.md

 DeepFace.analyze("img1.jpg", models=models)
 ```

-## E-Learning

-Deepface package for python is mentioned in this [playlist](https://www.youtube.com/watch?v=KRCvkNCOphE&list=PLsS_1RYmYQQFdWqxQggXHynP1rqaYXv_E) as video lectures. **Subscribe** the channel to stay up-to-date and be informed when a new lecture is added.

-## Translations

-You can also read a translated version of deepface tutorials in [Chinese (深臉)](https://zhuanlan.zhihu.com/p/151403935) or [Turkish](https://bilisim.io/2020/03/26/deepface-python-icin-yuz-tanima-ve-demografi-analizi-iskeleti/).

 ## Disclaimer

 Reference face recognition models have different type of licenses.
 This framework is just a wrapper for those models.
 That's why, licence types are inherited as well.
 You should check the licenses for the face recognition models before use.